Miss Nord-Pas-de-Calais

 Miss Nord-Pas-de-Calais is a French beauty pageant which selects a representative for the Miss France national competition from the region of Nord-Pas-de-Calais.
 Women representing the region under various different titles have competed at Miss France since 1920, although the Miss Nord-Pas-de-Calais title was not used regularly until 2010.

-The current Miss Nord-Pas-de-Calais is Lola Lacheré, who was crowned Miss Nord-Pas-de-Calais 2024 on 19 October 2024.
+The current Miss Nord-Pas-de-Calais is Shana Mendes, who was crowned Miss Nord-Pas-de-Calais 2026 on 26 September 2026.
 At Miss France 2025 on 14 December 2024, she placed as first runner-up.
 Four women from Nord-Pas-de-Calais have been crowned Miss France: